ruuda/hoff/doc/installing.md

  * Create the `git` user under which the daemon will run.
  * Create an example config file at `/etc/hoff.json`.

-Edit the config file, then enable and start the daemon:
+Enable and start the daemon:

     $ sudo --edit /etc/hoff.json
     $ sudo systemctl enable hoff